lambrospetrou/lambrospetrou.github.io/src/_posts/2022-01-30-elastic-beanstalk-al2-go.md

 The [Platform hooks](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/platforms-linux-extend.html#platforms-linux-extend.hooks) (expand section) are basically script files placed inside the `.platform/hooks` directory, under one of the following sub-directories: `prebuild`, `predeploy`, `postdeploy`, depending when they need to run.

-The scripts inside each of those directories are run in order of their filename.
+The scripts inside each of those directories run in order of their filename.
 For example, let's examine the following directory structure:
 ```sh
 $ ls .platform/hooks/**
 .platform/hooks/postdeploy: